 My daily tasks as a Digital Marketing Apprentice

-Every morning before the day starts, I look at Digital Marketing strategies and research on how I can help improve 360 Apprenticeships presence online.
+At the beginning of the apprenticeship, I would first look at Digital Marketing strategies and research how I can help improve 360 Apprenticeships presence online.
 One way of doing this is by completing online courses with HubSpot Academy and Google Garage.
 Here I began to understand the areas involved in Digital Marketing and how it is beneficial to every business.

 One of the major tasks that almost every Digital Marketer will do is post on social media platforms.
-For me I primarily focus on Instagram, Facebook, Twitter and LinkedIn, where I will tailor posts for our two main target audiences; those looking for apprenticeships, and employers looking to hire.
+For me I primarily focus on Instagram, Facebook, Twitter and LinkedIn, where I will tailor posts for our two main target audiences; apprentices and employers.
 To upload each post with ease and help to free time, I use social media dashboards such as Hootsuite and Buffer.
-These programs have helped me with being able to post everything with ease, and take the stress out of getting everything uploaded in time.
+These programs are great take the stress out of getting everything uploaded in time.
 Out of all the social media platforms that I use, Facebook has been the most successful.
 Here we don’t just upload posts, but advertise all of our Apprenticeship roles and answer online queries.
-Since we started to use Facebook as a platform for showcasing our roles, we have garnered over 400 likes and received 5 stars in 4 months.
+Since we started to use Facebook as a platform for showcasing our roles, we have garnered over 1000 likes and received 5

 What I have learned about the Apprenticeship

-Before I started to look at an apprenticeship, there were a number of misconceptions that made me believe that it wouldn’t be the right route for me.
-What I believed is that Apprenticeships are only aimed at school leavers, those who didn’t get the grades needed and that they are mainly in areas such as Construction and Engineering.
-But once I started to really look into it, I realised that I could start to pursue a career that I could be proud of.
+Before I started to look at apprenticeships, there were a number of misconceptions that made me believe it to be wrong for me.
+Before I really looked into it, I believed that Apprenticeships were aimed at school leavers, those who didn’t get the grades, or aimed at areas such as Construction and Engineering etc. But once I started to look into it, I knew I could start to pursue a career that I could be proud of.
+Apprenticeships also give you the hands on experience needed for a full time career; so when it comes to looking for roles in the future, I am confident in knowing that I have the right experience.

 Why this was the right route for me